La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 The same can be done with nouns:

-le posydu'a
+le plicru
-: those who give in possession, the givers, the donors, the donators
+: those who gives, the givers, the donors, the donators

-le se posydu'a
+le se plicru
+: those who are given to, recipients of gifts

+le te plicru
-: something that is given in possession, gifts
+: those objects that are given for use, gifts

+**te** swaps the first and the third places of verbs.

 As we know, when we add **le** in front of a verb it becomes a noun.
 So

-- **le posydu'a** means _those which could fit in the first place of **posydu'a**_
+- **le plicru** means _those which could fit in the first place of **plicru**_
-- **le se posydu'a** means _those which could fit in the second place of **posydu'a**_
+- **le se plicru** means _those which could fit in the second place of **plicru**_
+- **le te plicru** means _those which could fit in the third place of **plicru**_

-Thus, in Lojban we don't need a separate word for _gift_.
+Thus, in Lojban we don't need separate words for _donor_, _recipient_, _gift_.
 We reuse the same verb and save a lot of effort because of such clever design.
 Indeed, we can't imagine a gift without implying that someone gave it or will give it.
-When phenomena are interconnected Lojban reflects this.
+When useful phenomena are interconnected Lojban reflects this.

-For the ease of understanding and memorizing predicate words prefixed with **se** are put into the dictionary in entries for many verbs together with their definitions although you can figure out their meaning yourself.
+For the ease of understanding and memorizing predicate words prefixed with **se**, **te** are put into the dictionary in entries for many verbs together with their definitions although you can figure out their meaning yourself.

 ### Changing other places in main relations